MicrosoftDocs/Viva/WorkplaceAnalytics/Get-Started/Prepare and upload organizational data.md

 Note: All dates should be in the MM/DD/YYYY format.

-Column A | Column B | Column C
+Attribute (column header) | Description of data / data validity | Data coverage requirements
 ---------|----------|---------
- A1 | B1 | C1
- A2 | B2 | C2
- A3 | B3 | C3

-Attribute (column header)
-Description of data / data validity
-Data coverage requirements
-PersonId
-Unique identifier for the employee record.
-Can be email address, alias, or UPN for the employee, and must be in a simplified format (such as: person.name@xyz.com, not <Name, Person> (person.name@xyz.com)).
-Each row must contain a valid PersonId.
+PersonId |Unique identifier for the employee record.
+Can be email address, alias, or UPN for the employee, and must be in a simplified format (such as: _person.name@xyz.com_, not _<Name, Person>_ _(person.name@xyz.com)_). | Each row must contain a valid PersonId.
 Each upload file can have only ONE record with the same PersonID / EffectiveDate pair.
-HireDate
-Date the employee began employment.
+ HireDate| Date the employee began employment.
 This date determines the beginning date for calculating metrics of a measured employee.
-If an employee has multiple hire dates (for example: first hire date, most recent hire date), we recommend using the most recent hire date.
-Each row should ideally contain a valid HireDate.
+If an employee has multiple hire dates (for example: first hire date, most recent hire date), we recommend using the most recent hire date. | Each row should ideally contain a valid HireDate.
 If not included, metrics will be calculated from the start date of the data collection period.
-EffectiveDate
-Date for which the given attribute value applies for the employee.
-The attribute will apply until another record for the same attribute with a different effective date is specified.
-Each row must contain a valid EffectiveDate.
+EffectiveDate |Date for which the given attribute value applies for the employee.
+The attribute will apply until another record for the same attribute with a different effective date is specified. | Each row must contain a valid EffectiveDate.
 Each upload file can have only one record with the same PersonID / EffectiveDate pair.
-ManagerId
-Unique identifier for the employee’s manager.
+ManagerId | Unique identifier for the employee’s manager.
 Can be email address, alias, or UPN, and must be in simplified format (see PersonId for examples.)
-This data is needed to correctly calculate metrics for time spent with managers and their direct reports.
-Each row must contain a valid ManagerId.
+This data is needed to correctly calculate metrics for time spent with managers and their direct reports. | Each row must contain a valid ManagerId.
-TimeZone
-Time zone in which the employee performs work.
+ TimeZone |Time zone in which the employee performs work.
 This must be one of the time zones in Time zones in Workplace Analytics.
-If you do not have a time zone available for each employee, the system will use the default, which is Pacific Standard Time.
-This attribute column is not required.
+If you do not have a time zone available for each employee, the system will use the default, which is Pacific Standard Time. | This attribute column is not required.
 If not included, the default will be used.
-LevelDesignation
-The employee’s level, represented as a string.
+LevelDesignation | The employee’s level, represented as a string.
 The level will be specific to your organization and can represent an employee’s experience or management level, or seniority within the organization.
-This data is needed to correctly calculate metrics for redundancy and insularity.
-Each row must contain a LevelDesignation value.
+This data is needed to correctly calculate metrics for redundancy and insularity. | Each row must contain a LevelDesignation value.
-Organization
-The internal organization the employee belongs to.
+Organization| The internal organization the employee belongs to.
 An employee’s organization will be specific to your individual needs and could be identified by the leader of the organization, or other naming convention.
-This data is needed to correctly calculate metrics for redundancy and insularity.
-Each row must contain an organization value.
+This data is needed to correctly calculate metrics for redundancy and insularity. | Each row must contain an organization value.
-FunctionType
-The job function the employee performs.
+FunctionType | The job function the employee performs.
 This is specific to your organization.
-This data is used to filter and group reports, and for grouping of data in Explore the metrics features.
-This attribute column is not required.
+This data is used to filter and group reports, and for grouping of data in Explore the metrics features. | This attribute column is not required.
 If it is included, then each row must contain a function value.
-Layer
-The place within the organizational hierarchy where the employee belongs.
+ Layer | The place within the organizational hierarchy where the employee belongs.
 The layer is represented as an integer and expressed as distance from the top leader of the organization.
 For example, the CEO, is at layer 0.
-This data is used to filter and group reports, and for grouping of data in Explore the metrics features.
-This attribute column is not required.
+This data is used to filter and group reports, and for grouping of data in Explore the metrics features. | This attribute column is not required.
 If it is included, then each row must contain an integer value.
-HourlyRate
-The salary of the employee, represented as an hourly rate (if you have annual rate, divide each record by 2080).
+HourlyRate | The salary of the employee, represented as an hourly rate (if you have annual rate, divide each record by 2080).
 Note: The value can be formatted as a whole number, or include two decimal places, and cannot include any special characters such as a dollar sign.
 The value can represent pay only, or include the full value of benefits, as long as that choice is consistently applied for all employees.
 This is not yet used in calculations but can be used to filter and group employees.
-Note that the Explore the metrics feature uses a fixed default HourlyRate of $75.
-This attribute column is not required.
+Note that the Explore the metrics feature uses a fixed default HourlyRate of $75. | This attribute column is not required.
 If it is included, then each row must contain a floating point or integer value with no special characters (such as a dollar sign).
-Any user-defined columns
-Additional columns can represent any data that you want to use in queries to group and filter employee records.
-No coverage requirements.
+Any user-defined columns | Additional columns can represent any data that you want to use in queries to group and filter employee records. | No coverage requirements.

 ### Supplying data over a time period
 By default, Workplace Analytics includes meeting and email data for measured employees for one year.